 For myself, I have found that the best words spoken to someone going through difficulty, are actually not spoken words at all.
 I have found that the best support I can be at times to people is to simply listen and validate that person’s experience.
 I think often in the church people want to give answers instead of sit with people in their pain.

 Think about all the people you know right now and see if you can think of at least one person dealing with a difficult situation that is impacting their mental health.
 Most of us can think of at least one.

-40% of people within the church seek after church leadership in attempts at dealing with their personal issues, while approximately 15% seek out a counselling or psychologist.
-I wonder however, if Pastoral staff are trained adequately in these areas. https://imentalhealth.ca/partner-with-us/
+40% of people within the church seek after church leadership in attempts to deal with their personal issues, while approximately 15% seek out a counselling or psychologist.
+I wonder however if Pastoral staff is trained adequately in these areas. https://imentalhealth.ca/partner-with-us/

 What Is Your Philosophy of Counselling?

 I want to spark interest in you as a church leader to think about the mental health of the church.
 How are you approaching individuals who are going through difficulties?
-Are you trained adequately?
-What is your philosophy of caring or counselling?
+Have you trained adequately?
+What is your philosophy of caring or counseling?